axa-ch-webhub-cloud/pattern-library/src/components/05-utils/polyfill/README.md

 This package includes polyfills for all AXA B2C Browsers.
 It includes 2 types of bundles:

-- Bundle for IE11 + WebComponents
+- Bundle for IE11 + custom elements (short: **CE**)
-- Bundle for modern browser that don't support WebComponents yet.
+- Bundle for modern browser that don't support custom elements yet.

 ## Usage